In the 1920s, Howard Phillips Lovecraft wrote in his novel ‘Supernatural Horror in Literature’:

 Hence, you can encourage your employees to expect change and plan ahead on how to tackle it.

-First step to managing change successfully is to accept the fact that change is inevitable.
+The first step to managing change successfully is to accept the fact that change is inevitable.
 No matter how big or small your organization is, it will experience changes.
 Management will change, new policies will be implemented and fresh talent will be taken onboard.

 Remember, change is the only constant in this world.
 Hence, it is better to be prepared instead of getting caught off guard.